-Demonstrating the power of technology to transform learning, energize communities and inspire innovative thinking.
+Demonstrating the power of educational innovation to transform learning, energize communities and inspire creative thinking.

 Friday, February 4, 2011

 Don't mess with Mister In-Between